prmtl/appfy.recipe.gae/README.txt

 Options
 ~~~~~~~

-:destination: destination of the extracted SDK download.
+:destination: Destination of the extracted SDK download.
 Default is
     `${buildout:parts-directory}/google_appengine`.
-:clear-destination: if `true`, deletes the destination dir before
+:clear-destination: If `true`, deletes the destination dir before
     extracting the download.
 Default is `false`.

 Example